-U.S. housing starts take a breather; single-family permits rise
+U.S. housing starts tumble, flooding in the South blamed

 Last month's decline in starts was largely anticipated as groundbreaking activity has been running well ahead of permits approvals over the past several months, especially in the single-family housing segment.

-The drop left starts just below their second-quarter average.
-Economists expect that residential construction will contribute to economic growth in the third quarter after being a small drag on output in the April-June period.
+The drop left starts just below their second-quarter average, suggesting little or no contribution from residential construction to economic growth in the third quarter.

-The Atlanta Federal Reserve is estimating gross domestic product rising at a 3.0 percent annual rate in the third quarter.
+Spending on home building was a small drag on output in the April-June period.
+Following the report, the Atlanta Fed trimmed its third-quarter gross domestic product estimate by one-tenth of a percentage point to a 2.9 percent annual rate.
 The economy grew at a 1.1 percent rate in the second quarter.

-Officials a the Federal Reserve were due to gather on Tuesday for a two-day policy meeting.
-The U.S. central bank is expected to leave interest rates unchanged on Wednesday amid concerns about low inflation and a recent softening in economic data.

 Demand for housing is being driven by a tightening labor market, which is lifting wages.
 A survey of homebuilders published on Monday showed confidence hitting an 11-month high in September, with builders bullish about current sales now and over the next six months, as well as prospective buyer traffic.

-Housing market strength helped Lennar Corp (LEN.N), the second-largest U.S. homebuilder, report higher-than-expected profit and revenue for the third quarter.

-Lennar, which builds single-family homes, said it sold 6,779 homes in the three months ended Aug.
+Housing market strength boosted Lennar Corp's (LEN.N) profits in the third quarter.
+Lennar, the second-largest U.S. homebuilder, said it sold 6,779 homes in the three months ended Aug.
 31, up 7.3 percent from a year earlier, while its average sales price rose more than 3 percent.

+"Conditions seem well aligned for strong new home building.
+Borrowing costs remain low, the inventory of homes for sale, both new and existing, are relatively low and failing to make meaningful progress," said Kristin Reynolds, a U.S. economist at IHS Global Insight in Lexington, Massachusetts.

 Groundbreaking on single-family homes dropped 6.0 percent to a 722,000-unit pace in August, the lowest level since last October.
-With permits for the construction of single-family homes rising last month, single-family home building could rebound in the month ahead.
+But with permits for the construction of single-family homes rising last month, single-family home building could rebound in the months ahead.

 The single-family housing market is being supported by a dearth of previously owned homes available for sale.
-Single-family home construction tumbled 13.8 percent in the Northeast and dropped 13.1 percent in the South.
-Starts rose strongly in the West and Midwest.

-fell 5.4 percent to a 420,000-unit pace.
+Housing starts for the volatile multi-family segment fell 5.4 percent to a 420,000-unit pace.
 The multi-family segment of the market has been buoyed by strong demand for rental accommodation as some Americans shun homeownership in the aftermath of the housing market collapse.

-Momentum could slow with rents appearing close to peaking and rental vacancy rates bottoming.